-4. Press [[] (PLAY) to turn on the camera and enter the PLAY mode.
+Press [] to turn on the camera and enter the PLAY mode.

 When the camera turns on in the PLAY mode, an image will appear on the TV screen.
-The camera's monitor screen will not turn on.

-- Pressing [ON/OFF] or [ - 5.
-Now you can perform the applicable operation on the camera for the type of file you want to play. - At this point you could press the USB cradle's [PHOTO] button to start a slideshow (page 161).
+- Now you can perform the applicable operation on the camera for the type of file you want to play. - At this point you could press the USB cradle's [PHOTO] button to start a slideshow (page 165).